On detecting changes in the jumps of arbitrary size of a time-continuous stochastic process

-Figure \ref{fig:grschsDu} shows simulated mean absolute deviations of estimator \eqref{grestdef} for different degrees of smoothness of the change $w$ in \eqref{etagrch}.
-The results correspond to Figure \ref{fig:grtwDu} and confirm the intuitive idea that a smooth change is more difficult to detect.
-Moreover, better approximations for large effective sample sizes $k_n = n \Delta_n$ reduce the estimation error.

-In Figure \ref{fig:grschth0Du} we display simulated mean absolute deviations of estimator $\hat \gseqi_\rho^{\scriptscriptstyle (n)}$ for different locations of the change point $\gseqi_0 \in (0,1)$ in \eqref{etagrch}.
-The results correspond to Figure \ref{fig:grtt0Du} and show that for small values of $\gseqi_0$ the change point can be detected best.
-This is a consequence of model \eqref{etagrch}: For large $\gseqi_0 \in (0,1)$ the jump behaviour is nearly constant.
+The upper part of Figure \ref{fig:grschsDu} shows the simulated mean absolute deviation of the estimator \eqref{grestdef} for different degrees of smoothness of the change $w$ in \eqref{etagrch}.
+The results correspond to the upper part of Figure \ref{fig:grtwDu} and confirm the intuitive idea that a smooth change is more difficult to detect.
+Moreover, larger effective sample sizes $k_n = n \Delta_n$ reduce the estimation error.
+In the lower part we display the simulated mean absolute deviation of the estimator $\hat \gseqi_\rho^{\scriptscriptstyle (n)}$ for different locations of the change point $\gseqi_0 \in (0,1)$ in \eqref{etagrch}.
+The results correspond to lower part of Figure \ref{fig:grtwDu} and show that for small values of $\gseqi_0$ the change point can be detected best.
+This is a consequence of model \eqref{etagrch}, where for larger values of $\gseqi_0 \in (0,1)$ the jump behaviour is nearly constant.

-{\bf Acknowledgements} This work has been supported by the Collaborative Research Center ``Statistical modeling of nonlinear dynamic processes" (SFB 823, Project A1) and the Research Training Group ``High-dimensional phenomena in probability -- fluctuations and discontinuity" (RTG 2131) of the German Research Foundation (DFG).